mozilla-services/docs/source/healthreport/index.rst

 This measurement contains basic XUL application and Gecko platform information.
 It is reported in the *last* section.

+Version 2
+^^^^^^^^^

+In addition to fields present in version 1, this version has the following fields appearing in the *days* section:

+isBlocklistEnabled
+    Whether the blocklist ping is enabled.
+This is an integer, 0 or 1.
+    This does not indicate whether the blocklist ping was sent but merely whether the application will try to send the blocklist ping.

+isTelemetryEnabled
+    Whether Telemetry is enabled.
+This is an integer, 0 or 1.

 Version 1
 ^^^^^^^^^